 TWAP vs VWAP: Core Differences Explained

-• TWAP = Equal Slices Over Time.
-Great if you want predictability and don’t care about volume.
+TWAP means equal slices over time.
+It is great if you want predictability and don’t care much about volume.

-• VWAP = Volume-Based Slices.
-Great if you want to follow the market’s natural rhythm.
+VWAP means volume-based slices.
+It is great if you want to follow the market’s natural rhythm.

 Why Execution Strategies Are Crucial in Forex